 Where to go next...

 And there we have it!
 That's a quick look at all of the ways to close your images in Photoshop!
-And, that brings us to the end of this Learning Guide!
-Check out our Photoshop Basics section for more learning guides and tutorials!
+And it brings us to the end of this chapter on getting images into Photoshop!